achyutparajuli/Pego-Tec/README.md

 3) Pages and CMS/content are managed from the page menu, Used summer note for the content section.
 Also there is checkbox for displaying the page on menu.
 4) Middleware is created to block the access to normal users from accessing admin.
 5) 404 page is created and slightly modified in case of user and admin.
+6) Menu manager is not required since I have added display on menu option in the pages menu itself.
-6) Additionally relationship between pages and user is defined to display the name of the user who created the page, however there is no log for that thing for now.
+7) Additionally relationship between pages and user is defined to display the name of the user who created the page, however there is no log for that thing for now.

 # Please let me know in case of any issues or confussion.
 I hope I have understood and submitted the code in a proper way.